The new law on cat microchipping

 6 min read

-In 2023, it will become the law that all cats in the UK must be microchipped by five months old.
+From June 2024, it will become the law that all cats in the UK must be microchipped by five months old.
 Failing to do so could result in a fine for owners of up to £500.
 Microchipping usually costs less than £20, carries no known health risks, and can help you to be reunited with your cat should it get lost.
 Owners should always remember to update their pet's microchip details if they change their telephone number or move house.
+This article was updated 15 March 2023.

 Cat lovers know their cats love to wander.
 “Cats do what they want; they pack their bags and can go away for about eight weeks, and then they come home like, ‘hi, I'm back,’” saidDr Louisa Lane